 - Colostrum collection kit with written and video instructions.

-- Continuous in-person support throughout labor and until 1-2 hours after birth.
+- Continuous support and communication support from early labor until 2 hours post birth.

-- Text and phone support, throughout the fourth trimester.
+- Text and phone support, for the first 4 weeks postpartum.

 What languages do you speak?